Some Basic Concepts of Chemistry Class 11

 • Physical properties can be measured or observed without changing the identity or the composition of the substance or matter.
 Examples can be changes in colour, odour, melting point, boiling point, density, etc.

-• Chemical properties on the other hand are referred to as the characteristic reactions of different materials, including acidity or basicity, combustibility, etc. Many properties of matter, such as length, area, volume, etc., are of a quantitative nature.
+• Chemical properties on the other hand are referred to as the characteristic reactions of different materials, including acidity or basicity, combustibility, etc. Many properties of matter, such as length, area, volume, etc., are quantitative.

 The International System of Units